li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

-Characteristics of Recent Mexican Immigrants to the United States
+Characteristics of Recent Mexican Immigrants to the United States that Influence Household Income
 ================
 Ben 10
 November 20, 2019